AnastasMIPT/Language/README.md

 My language:
 * Turing-complete
 * Supports loops and conditions
-* Supports functions and recursion.
+* Supports functions and recursion
-The [master](https://github.com/AnastasMIPT/Language/tree/master) branch contains the first version of my language interpreter, implemented using my stack [processor and assembler](https://github.com/AnastasMIPT/Kompil) I wrote.
+* Supports a special operator that differentiates an expression The [master](https://github.com/AnastasMIPT/Language/tree/master) branch contains the first version of my language interpreter, implemented using [my stack processor and assembler](https://github.com/AnastasMIPT/Kompil) I wrote.
 The current branch contains the latest version of my compiler which compiles a program written in my language into an executable elf file on the x86 architecture.

+## How does it works?
-## The first stage: building a tree according to the program
+### The first stage: building a tree according to the program
 Here is an example program on my language:

 ![factorial prgrams](resources/factorial.png)